shawenyao/jekyll-now/_posts/2019-03-02-Three-Random-Variables.md

   - maths
 comments: true
 ---
-How can everything be negatively correlated?
+Can everything be negatively correlated?

 Three random variables have the same pairwise correlation.
 What's the possible range of such correlation?
 Intuitively, 1 needs to be there, so is 0. -1 seems to be a stretch, but what about -0.9? -0.5? or -0.001?
 If one is negatively correlated with the rest two, is it necessary for the other two to exihibit positive correlation?